- Published on

 argocd cluster add --kubeconfig <path-of-kubeconfig-file> --kube-context string <cluster-context> --name <cluster-name>

-This command will create a service account Argo CD-manager on the cluster you specify in the above command with full cluster privileges, so make sure you have the required permissions on the cluster.
+on the cluster you specify in the above command with full cluster privileges, so make sure you have the required permissions on the cluster.

-4.2 Create A Repositories
+4.2 Create A Git Repository

 connect to a private repo via ssh as below

-4.3 Create An Application as below
+4.3 Create An Application

 apiVersion: argoproj.io/v1alpha1